EU: AstraZeneca to supply 9 million more vaccine doses - WTMJ

 “Of course we’ve currently got a difficult phase,” she told German public broadcaster ZDF, but added that in the second quarter more vaccine would become available as regulators approve additional formulas and further production capacity goes online.

 Pfizer, which developed the first widely tested and approved coronavirus vaccine together with German firm BioNTech, has said it expects to increase global production this year from 1.3 million doses to 2 billion doses.
-Tens of millions of those will likely go to the EU.
+BioNTech said Monday that up to 75 million of those additional doses will be delivered to the EU in the second quarter.

 In a statement, the European Commission said it plans to set up an specialized body to improve the bloc’s response to health emergency and “deliver a more structured approach to pandemic preparedness.”